github/codeql/change-notes/1.23/analysis-cpp.md

   definition of `x` when `x` is a variable of pointer type.
 It no longer considers deep paths such as `f(&x.myField)` to be definitions of `x`.
 These changes are in line with the user expectations we've observed.
+* The data-flow library now makes it easier to specify barriers/sanitizers arising from guards by overriding the predicate `isBarrierGuard`/`isSanitizerGuard` on data-flow and taint-tracking configurations respectively.
 * There is now a `DataFlow::localExprFlow` predicate and a `TaintTracking::localExprTaint` predicate to make it easy to use the most common case of local data flow and taint: from one `Expr` to another.